MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/azure-monitor-security-baseline.md

 |---|---|---|
 | True | True | Microsoft |

-**Feature notes**: The Azure Monitor Agent uses MSI\AAD by default and is documented here:
+**Feature notes**: Azure Monitor Agent uses managed identities and Microsoft Entra authentication by default and is documented here:
 [Azure Monitor Agent requirements](/azure/azure-monitor/agents/azure-monitor-agent-requirements#permissions)

-Application Insights needs to be configured to enforce AAD and is documented here [Application Insights AAD Authentication](/azure/azure-monitor/app/azure-ad-authentication)
+Application Insights needs to be configured to enforce Microsoft Entra authentication, as documented here [Microsoft Entra authentication for Application Insights](/azure/azure-monitor/app/azure-ad-authentication)

 **Configuration Guidance**: No additional configurations are required as this is enabled on a default deployment.